riizuvan/advent-of-code-2025/README.md

 ### Update #6: Day 11 was not that hard, classic graph traversal problem.
 Part 2 though had pretty deep paths.
 I forgot about rule of product that can be applied to count the paths between each node pair and then multiply the results... even though I seen many AoC problems in the past that were solved that way.

-### Update #7: On another note, tomorrow is the last day, I really like this new 12 day format, even though some days were though it overall much less stressful in busy December period.
+### Update #7: On another note, tomorrow is the last day, I really like this new 12 day format, even though some days were tough it overall much less stressful in busy December period.

+### Update #8: And that's a wrap!
+Managed to finish all the puzzles this year!
+It has been a ride for this last 10 years I have been doing AoC.
+A lot of good memories, learning new languages, new techniques and algorithms.
+After 10 years I need a break but I will always be following [/r/adventofcode](https://www.reddit.com/r/adventofcode/) and support the community. 🎄🎄